 In the springtime, you can use row covers to prevent these pests from being able to access your growing plants.
 Put the row covers in place early in the springtime before Leaf Footed Bugs emerge from overwintering.

-If you put them up too late, they will hold the bugs in rather than keeping them out.
+If you put them up too late, they will hold the bugs in rather than keep them out.

 If you see Leaf Footed Bugs and/or their nymphs on your plants, pick them off and drop them into a bucket of hot, soapy water.

-Remove Adults and Nymphs With A Small Vacuum or Shop Vac
+Remove Adults and Leaf-footed bug nymph With A Small Vacuum or Shop Vac.

 Another way to remove Leaf Footed Bugs and their nymphs from your plants is to use a small, hand-held vacuum cleaner or a shop vac to suck them up.

-Use of a wet dry vac will allow you to put soapy water in the barrel of the machine to drown the bugs when they are sucked up.
+The use of a wet-dry vac will allow you to put soapy water in the barrel of the machine to drown the leaf bugs when they are sucked up.

 Destroy Egg Clusters When Found